Fooofooojooo/Hackpad-first-time-making-/README.md

 ## What is this?
 This is a macropad I designed with Hack Club.
-It's just the standard hackpad you can find the toturial to on blueprint.hackclub.com/hackpad, but it's my first big project combining different fields of engeneering!
+It's just the standard hackpad you can find the toturial to on blueprint.hackclub.com/hackpad, but it's my first big project combining diferent fields of engeneering!

 ## How I made it
 I designed the PCB in KiCad.